yellowme/base-ios/YellowPod/YellowPod/Data/Remote/README.md

 # How to Create an API client

+*Notes:*

-*Note:* Before start follow the indications for our [Domain](https://github.com/yellowme/base-ios/tree/master/YellowPod/YellowPod/Domain) layer
+* Before start follow the indications for our [Domain](https://github.com/yellowme/base-ios/tree/master/YellowPod/YellowPod/Domain) layer.
+* Don't forget to add a `key-value` inside your `Info.plist` and `.xcconfig` files.
+We use a base URL value reference inside the [APIConstants](https://github.com/yellowme/base-ios/blob/master/YellowPod/YellowPod/Data/Remote/API.swift) class.
+We recommend to use `CoreAPIURL` as key for your *plist* file.

 ## 1. Identifiy the API resource your working with